 To what extent do you feel your team's recommended solutions will have a real impact in improving the system?
+Scores by Action Team

 To what extent do you feel that the other participants in the problem-solving process listened to your ideas and respected your perspectives?